 ^ The IRS case law suggests “sandwiching” business around travel with weekend days as off-days*

-*Consult your tax professional.
+*Consult your tax professional or for more ideas.
 Remember the rule: necessary and legitimate business expenses, pigs get fat, hogs get slaughtered

 South East (Honolulu):